 Ensure equitable access to local foods, culturally relevant foods, land, funds, grants, and technical assistance for people who have been historically marginalized and come from impacted communities: The reality of Vermont is no different than anywhere else in the United States.
-The land we now know as Vermont is the ancestral and unceded homelands of the Abenaki people Additionally, redlining and inequity that denies our BIPOC, LGBTQIA+, disabled, and lowincome communities from accessing land, homes, loans, technical assistance, culturally relevant foods and access to just and dignified lives.
+The land we now know as Vermont is the ancestral and unceded homelands of the Abenaki and Mohican peoples that were appropriated by Europeans and their descendants.
+A Additionally, redlining and inequity that denies our BIPOC, LGBTQIA+, disabled, migrant worker and low-income communities from accessing land, homes, loans, technical assistance, culturally relevant foods and access to just and dignified lives.
 Equitable access to all communities increases our ability to creatively and sustainably support our working lands economies and the related climate benefits.

-Build out and utilize TEK to build out connections to our Tribal and communities in the development and utilization of traditional products, e.g. birch syrup, sumac spices, etc.
+Build out and utilize TEK to build out connections to our Tribal and Indigenous communities in the development and utilization of traditional products, e.g. birch syrup, sumac spices, etc.

 Uplift and resource the work of the Vermont Releaf Collective and other BIPOC led organizations